alexandephilia/Garry-Alexander-Time-Recording-System-/README.md

 ## Frontend Dashboard

-The dashboard UI is a **fully custom skeuomorphic design** — no frameworks, no component libraries — built with vanilla HTML, CSS, and JavaScript.
+The dashboard UI is a **fully custom skeuomorphic design** no frameworks, no component libraries.
+Built with vanilla HTML, CSS, and JavaScript.
 Every element is crafted to look and feel like a physical piece of premium industrial hardware.

 ### Design Language